HarryHe11/harryhe11.github.io/README.md

 <br>An easy-to-use and pretty training and evaluating code template for text classification models based on Pytorch.

 + **AI for Social Good!**
 <br>Applying AI for social good and improving our community has become one of my life goals.
-Working closely with [Prof. Yupeng Li](http://jour.hkbu.edu.hk/faculty-member/dr-li-yupeng/) at Hong Kong Baptist University, I participated in various research projects using technical methods to analyse COVID-19-related social problems.
+Working closely with [Prof. Yupeng Li](http://jour.hkbu.edu.hk/faculty-member/dr-li-yupeng/) at Hong Kong Baptist University, I participated in various research projects using AI techniques to analyse social problems as follows.
 <br>1.
 Does the Divergence of Vaccine Stance Induce Incivility?
 A Social Network Analysis of Conversation Threads on Online Forums (Orally presented on ICA 2023)
 <br>2.
 Data Analyses of Public Stance towards COVID-19 Vaccination [[research report]](https://research.hkbu.edu.hk/f/page/20480/21996/(EN)OVH_Report_No.14_V2.pdf)
 <br>3.
 Using Machine Learning to Analyze Residents’ Anxiety amid the COVID-19 [[research report]](https://research.hkbu.edu.hk/f/page/20923/23009/Anxiety_Report_Eng_Final.pdf)